kestra-io/docs/content/docs/15.how-to-guides/julia.md

 Run Julia code inside of your flow.

+Julia is renowned for high-performance numerical analysis and computational science.
+Leverage Kestra to orchestrate your Julia scripts, enhancing their capabilities in large-scale analytics and machine learning applications.
+From data ingestion to complex numerical simulations, Kestra streamlines your Julia workflows, accelerating development and deployment.

+This guide is going to walk you through how to get Julia running inside of a workflow, how to manage input and output files, and how you can pass outputs and metrics back to Kestra to use in later tasks.

+## Executing Julia inside Kestra

-You can execute Julia code inside of a flow by either writing your Julia inline or by executing a `.jl` file.
+Kestra has an official plugin for Julia allowing you to execute Julia code inside of a flow by either writing your Julia inline or by executing a `.jl` file.
 You can get outputs and metrics from your Julia code too.

-## Scripts
+### Scripts

 If you want to write a short amount of Julia code to perform a task, you can use the `io.kestra.plugin.scripts.julia.Script` type to write it directly inside of your flow.
 This allows you to keep everything in one place.